 The first GDPR qualifications in Europe

 The new EU General Data Protection Regulation Foundation (EU GDPR F) and Practitioner (EU GDPR P) certificates are the first GDPR qualifications available in Europe.
-In common with our ISO 27001 training programme, they are the product of our continued partnership with the International Board for IT Governance Qualifications (IBITGQ), whose qualifications are certified by gasq, which is fully accredited to the ISO/IEC 17024:2012 standard.
-They also reinforce our long-held view that the most valuable IT qualifications are those awarded by independent, international and accredited examination bodies.
+In common with our ISO 27001 training programme, they are the product of our continued partnership with the International Board for IT Governance Qualifications (IBITGQ), whose qualifications are certified by gasq, which is fully certificated to the ISO/IEC 17024:2012 standard.
+They also reinforce our long-held view that the most valuable IT qualifications are those awarded by independent, international and certificated examination bodies.

 GDPR professionals will be in demand